autonomys/subspace/docs/farming.md

 NOTE: This is primarily targeted at tech-savvy users and not recommended unless you know what you're doing.
 Please try to find answer to your question online before reaching out to maintainers.

-You'll have to have [Rust toolchain](https://rustup.rs/) installed as well as LLVM and Clang in addition to usual developer tooling (Ubuntu example):
+You'll have to have [Rust toolchain](https://rustup.rs/) installed as well as LLVM, Clang and CMake in addition to usual developer tooling (Ubuntu example):
 ```bash
 sudo apt-get install llvm clang
 ```